Plowed (song)

 "Plowed" is a song by American rock band Sponge.
 The song was released in 1994 as the second single from the group's debut studio album Rotting Piñata.
 "Plowed" is also featured on the band's compilation albums Molly and Hits & B Sides, Volume One, and was re-recorded for Hits & B Sides, Volume Two and for their 2021 album, Lavatorium.

 Release and reception

-"Plowed" is the band's first and highest-charting song to appear on the U.S. Billboard Hot 100 singles chart, having peaked at number 41.
+Although it was not released as a commercial single in the United States, "Plowed" peaked at number 41 on the U.S. Billboard Hot 100 Airplay chart.
 It is the band's second highest-charting song on the Modern Rock Tracks chart, where it reached number 5.
 The song also reached number 9 on the Mainstream Rock Tracks chart.